World Cup promotion — 20% off all challenges · Limited time only

 About Velotrade

 Velotrade launched in 2024 with a founding team from Bloomberg, the Financial Times, Nasdaq, and institutional trading desks at Dresdner Kleinwort, JP Morgan, and Bank of America.
-The firm was built exclusively for crypto traders who wanted a dedicated prop offering rather than a forex firm's secondary product.
+The firm is a multi-asset prop trading firm covering crypto, forex, stocks (TSLA, NVDA, AAPL), indices (US500, NAS100, GER40), and commodities (XAUUSD, XAGUSD, USOIL).

-The platform runs on DXtrade, which supports crypto perpetuals and derivatives natively.
-Every rule — drawdown model, consistency enforcement, news trading policy — was designed with crypto volatility in mind rather than adapted from a forex framework.
+The platform runs on DXtrade, which supports derivatives natively.
+Every rule — drawdown model, consistency enforcement, news trading policy — was designed with crypto-grade precision and then applied across the full multi-asset instrument range, rather than adapted from a forex-first framework.

 Velotrade is newer.
 It does not have FTMO's decade-long payout history.
 Traders who prioritise institutional pedigree and verified longevity may factor that in.